kathrynmcbain/What3WordsFinder/README.md

 # What3WordsFinder
-Allows user to experiment with three word combinations and see where its location on a map.
+Allows user to experiment with three word combinations and see where it is located on a map.